UK Ultraspeed: Scepticism

-Shortly after James' comments on safety, the Transrapid test system in Emsland suffered the fatal Lathen train collision in late 2006.
-This quickly revealed "major safety failings" and led to the German transport minister asking "Whether the Transrapid's safety measures were adequate".
+Shortly after James' comments on safety, the Transrapid test facility in Emsland suffered the fatal Lathen train collision in late 2006.
+This quickly revealed "major safety failings" and led to the German transport minister asking "whether the Transrapid's safety measures were adequate".
 The company quickly responded by noting the accident had nothing to do with the technical aspects of the system.

 When Ultraspeed was being proposed, only two Transrapid tracks existed; the original Emsland test facility, and the 30.5 km Shanghai Maglev Train.
 Transrapid was also part of a number of other active proposals at the time, notably a 37 km airport link in Munich similar to the Shanghai installation.
 All of these were much shorter than the Ultraspeed line, so there was an increased element of technical risk involved in the UK proposal.

 Much of the proposal's claimed advantage was based on the cost of installing the tracks.
 As the maglev line is elevated, many of the problems with ground-based high-speed rail are mitigated.
 There is no need to fence off an area on either side of the track, and the total amount of land removed from use is lower, as farming can take place below the track.
 The Ultraspeed promoters claimed the cost would be £20M–24.75M per kilometre, about the same as Shanghai's £28M/km, and dramatically lower than High Speed 1's known £46M–48M/km price.
 However, rail experts were quick to point out that the actual price of the Shanghai system was £33M/mile, or £21M/km.
 This was in stark contrast to the known $11M/mile (~$7M/km) cost of recent extensions to the French TGV network.